gabber-dev/gabber/README.md

 And two "modes":

-- Property: adjust the behavior of the containing node
+- Property: Always has a value associated with it
-- Stateless: receive or emit data
+- Stateless: Stream of values

 Pads are typed, so only compatible typed pads can be linked.
 When a node emits output on a pad, any downstream nodes connected to that pad can process the result in real time.